tehut/capstone/capstone-product-plan-template.md

 ## Technologies

 - Back-end Technology
+   - Rails Server
-   - Given the small size of my PDF files I am considering moving away from usign a backend technology at all.
-I may just do a Backbone SPA.
+	   - Given the small size of my PDF files I am considering moving away from maintaining my own server side code.
+The primary use that comes to mind is storing previously generated pdfs and given the nature of our data that is a risk that doesn't seem wise.
    - Quickbooks API
    - Transparent Classroom API
    -
 - Front-end Technology

     - Backbone for API managment
     - PDFmake Javascript Library
+    - Node Quickbooks library to allow for faster development with quickboos
+    - React for front end display
 - Infrastructure
 	-Google Container Engine
 	- Either Google Compute Engine or AWS using the Kubernetes Quickstart for AWS by Heptio